constantAmateur/SoupX/README.md

 ## Documentation

-The methodology implemented in this package is explained in detail in [this paper](https://doi.org/10.1101/303727).
+The methodology implemented in this package is explained in detail in [this paper](https://doi.org/10.1093/gigascience/giaa151).

-A detailed vignette is provided with the package and can be viewed [here](https://rawcdn.githack.com/constantAmateur/SoupX/63674d415fdc3ee17e8acc6ee931a02fe5519a98/inst/doc/pbmcTutorial.html).
+A detailed vignette is provided with the package and can be viewed [here](https://rawcdn.githack.com/constantAmateur/SoupX/6be48cdb0950ed145a3ca6cf235ec2c24d626f81/inst/doc/pbmcTutorial.html).

+# Citing SoupX

+If you use SoupX in your work, please cite: "Young, M.D., Behjati, S. (2020).
+SoupX removes ambient RNA contamination from droplet-based single-cell RNA sequencing data, GigaScience, Volume 9, Issue 12, December 2020, giaa151bioRxiv, 303727, https://doi.org/10.1093/gigascience/giaa151"

 ## Frequently Asked Questions

+### I'm getting errors from `autoEstCont` or unrealistic estimates

+The automatic estimation of the contamination implemented in `autoEstCont` makes the assumption that there is sufficient diversity in the raw data to identify marker genes (as such genes are commonly useful for estimating the contamination).
+If your data is either extremely homogenous (i.e., all one cell type, for example a cell line) or your number of cells is very low (a few hundred or less), then this assumption is unlikely to hold.
+In such situations you should think hard about if you really want to include data with such severe limitations.
+But if you're sure you do, the best approach is probably to manually specify a contamination fraction in line with what you would expect from similar experiments.

 ### My data still looks contaminated.
 Why didn't SoupX work?